AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 Even though we want to avoid using Azure Resources, we will need to configure three things within Azure: Service Principal, Azure Key Vault and Azure Openai.

-**Note: that since we are using Azure Openai Assistants with code interpreter, the Resource Group must reside in the Sweden Central, Australia East or East US 2.**
+**Note: that since we are using Azure Openai Assistants with code interpreter, the Resource Group must reside in the Sweden Central, Australia East or East US 2.
+To view the latest developments see [Azure Openai Assistant Regions](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#assistants-preview)**

 Azure